garyaiki/Scala-Algorithms/README.md

 then open
 `.../git/scala-algorthms/Scala-Algorithms/target/scala-2.10/api/index.html`

 Comments are terse partly because Scaladoc is, by convention, more concise than Javadoc and because this is a translation where the public api is almost the same and is better commented in the linked Java.
-And in [Algorithms, 4th Edition](http://algs4.cs.princeton.edu/home/) to thoroughly explains each algorithm.
+[Algorithms, 4th Edition](http://algs4.cs.princeton.edu/home/) thoroughly explains each algorithm.
 Scaladocs show api differences to Java.

 ##ScalaTest